python/mypy/docs/source/error_code_list2.rst

     from typing import Iterable

     def transform(items: Iterable[int]) -> list[int]:
-        # Error :"items" has type "Iterable[int]" which can always be true in boolean context.
+        # Error: "items" has type "Iterable[int]" which can always be true in boolean context.
 Consider using "Collection[int]" instead.  [truthy-iterable]
         if not items:
             return [42]
         return [x + 1 for x in items]